HeinDuijf/MajorityVotingCollectiveAccuracy/README.md

 ```commandline
 python main.py
 ```
-which will create a csv file `data/clean.csv` and a collection of communities in the folder `data/communities`.
+which will create a csv file `data/clean.csv`, a collection of communities in the folder `data/communities`, and a README file with the parameter settings for the simulation in `data/README.csv`.

 2. To generate the figures, run the script
 ```commandline